angelajburden/angelajburden.github.io/index.md

 + In the neural network we initially use 10 input parameters (following https://arxiv.org/abs/0910.3770 ).
 They are the 4 colours defined above, the g magnitude and the 5 magnitude errors i.e. psfMagErr_z etc.

 + To show that the objects cannot be separated with data cuts we show plots of the input parameters of each object below using the training sample.
 Red objects are the QSO and blue are the PLO.

 ### Training set input parameters

++ The 10 input parameters of each object are hown in the two plots below.
+The QSOs are in red and the PLOs in blue.
+Clearly they cannot be identified by applying simple cuts to any of these attributes.

 ![Image](/images/col_col.jpg)